 If you are planning on attending a large public event with friends and family then the most effective way of improving your group’s personal security is to prepare for any unfortunate eventualities.
 Although some of the pre-emptive personal security measures listed below may seem excessive, by implementing these precautions in advance you can prevent your group from suffering significant financial losses and emotional distress.

 Firstly, one of the best pre-emptive security measures that you can practice is researching the venue where the event will be held.
-You need to know all exits and territory plan.
 In the weeks leading up to a popular football match or concert the organisations who will be hosting each event, venues and organisers will publish important information regarding;

 The opening and closing times of the venue,

 The venue’s layout; including its primary and secondary entrance locations and exit points,

 The predicted amount of attendees,

 Detailed maps of the venue, its parking areas and restaurant facilities,

 Directions to the venue via bus, train or car,

 Contact details for security, first aid personnel and lost property departments who will be present on the day, and